BUYING GUIDE Updated June 2026

-Every serious DJ needs the right hardware in front of them.
-Here’s the honest truth about what’s worth buying in 2026 — from beginner controllers to club-standard CDJs and turntables for the purists.
+Every serious DJ works with the right controller in front of them.
+Here’s the honest take on what’s worth buying in 2026 — from your first budget board to a club-ready 4-channel deck, plus the battle-grade and Ableton-native units worth knowing about.

 Best overall